zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 2. In the **Register Database with Data Safe** dialog box, click **Confirm**.

 3. Wait for the registration process to finish.
 When registration is completed, the status reads **Registered**.
-By default, when you register an Autonomous Database, you are authorized to use the User Assessment, Security Assessment, and Activity Auditing features in Oracle Data Safe with your database.
+By default, when you register an Autonomous Database, you are authorized to use the User Assessment, Security Assessment, Activity Auditing, and Data Discovery features in Oracle Data Safe with your database.

     ![Status reads registered](images/status-registered.png)